influitive/influitive-crafters/_posts/2015-12-01-web-scraping-and-apis2.md

 $(function() {
   //Captures the click event
   $('.choice').click(function(e) {
-  	//extracts the value of the radio button that was clicked which corresponds
+  	//extracts the value of the radio button that was clicked which
-    //to a JSON route.
+    //corresponds to a JSON route.
     var url = e.target.defaultValue
     //makes the corresponding ajax call
     ajax_call(url, update)